Auxiliary Academic Resources

 Study Abroad Program website

-The Office of International Studies and Programs (OISP) works toward the internationalization of all aspects of Texas A&M University-Kingsville (TAMUK) by involving students and faculty in international studies and research globally.
-OISP consists of the following interrelated areas:
+The Office of Global Engagement (OGE) works toward the internationalization of all aspects of Texas A&M University-Kingsville (TAMUK) by involving students and faculty in international studies and research globally.
+OGE consists of the following interrelated areas:

 - Study Abroad Programs and International Internships;